10 Steps to Prepare for Full-Time RV Living for Beginners

 Internet is a challenge in RV living since the most reliable service will vary by the campsite.

-Although not as big of a challenge as five years ago, getting wireless internet requires the right cellular plans and hardware to meet your needs.
+Although not as big of a challenge as five years ago, getting a wireless internet connection requires the right cellular plans and hardware to meet your needs.

 Your structure for getting internet might include one or more of the below.

 Many people who live a mobile lifestyle don’t rely on one connection alone.
-If you work on the road, you will want various options for getting online and even a couple of carrier options (one for your mobile phone and another for your hot spot).
+If you work on the road, you will want various options for getting online and even a couple of different cell carrier plans (one for your cell phone and another for your hot spot).

 Be aware that most RV resort WiFi is either slow or not accessible from all the resort’s RV spots.
 Having a WiFi extender or an option to use a cellular plan can be a necessity depending on your need for internet access.